-Evelyn Roth is a self taught community artist, specialising in environmentally sensitive events, school programs and art gallery exhibits.
+Evelyn Roth is a self taught community artist, specialising in environmentally sensitive events, family festivals, school programs and art gallery exhibits.
 Evelyn is based at the beautiful coastal town of Maslin Beach, located 45 kms south of the city of Adelaide, South Australia.

 Born December 27, 1936, Evelyn grew up in the small rural town of Mundare in Alberta, Canada.
 In the 1950’s she moved to the city of Edmonton and took classes in art, crafts, modern, eastern and classical dance, yoga and fencing while working in the local children’s library.
 Moving to Vancouver in 1961, Evelyn joined a group of artists, dancers and film makers called Intermedia.
 With this group, she was part of the flourishing international art scene at the time: happenings, art and technology, wearable art and videography.